highcharts/node-export-server/README.md

   * `--fromFile "options.json"`: Read CLI options from JSON file
   * `--tmpdir`: The path to temporary output files.
   * `--workers`: Number of workers to spawn
+  * `--workLimit`: the pieces of work that can be performed before restarting a phantom process

 **Server related options**